mmoessler/interactive-animated-illustration-tool/README.md

 ## Steps

 1) Download and unzip or clone this repository.
-2) Move into the subdirectory `template-01`.
+2) Move into the subdirectory `./template-01`.
-3) Generate and store your figures for the illustration in the subdirectory `figures`.
+3) Generate and store your figures for the illustration in the subdirectory `./template-01/figures`.
 See explanation of the *figure naming convention* below.
-4) Customize the content of the `input_chunks.txt` file.
+4) Customize the content of the `./template-01/input_chunks.txt` file.
 See the explanation of the *input chunks* below.
-5) Execute the python script `merge_script_py` to generate the final `html_template_xx.html` file with the interactive animated illustration.
+5) Execute the python script `./template-01/merge_script_py` to generate the final `./template-01/html_template_xx.html` file with the interactive animated illustration.
-6) Feel free to change the name of the folder, i.e., `template-01`, and of the final html file, i.e., `html_template_xx.html`.
+6) Feel free to change the name of the folder, i.e., `./template-01`, and of the final html file, i.e., `./template-01/html_template_xx.html`.

 ## Explanations